Blog Post #500 : 2011, a year in review

 My favorite blog post

 In a more general sense, I am proud to have started getting serious again about the Connect digests.
-Even though most issues are way too late to consider for SQL Server 2012, I still think there is a lot of value in voting for items you think are important or worthwhile.
+Even though most issues are way too late to consider for SQL Server 2012 (and Connect would go on to perish at the end of 2017), I still think there is a lot of value in voting for items you think are important or worthwhile.
 There is even more value in expressing your business case for the change or fix – how specifically will your organization make better use of SQL Server, or in fact be able to justify a migration or an upgrade, if the issue in the Connect item is resolved?

 My most popular blog post